luckie12/stripe/README.md

 # stripeto

-> My supreme Nuxt.js project
+> A supreme NUXTJS and STRIPE in the middle man thing

 ## Build Setup